ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

    Note that the startup takes a long time.
 To see the progress, first use the down arrow to scroll to the *contracts* tab to see the MUD contracts being deployed.
 When you get the message *Waiting for file changes…*, the contracts are deployed and further progress will happen in the *server* tab.
 There, you wait until you get the message *Verifier address: 0x....*.

-5. Now you can browse to [the client](http://localhost:3000), click **New Game** and start playing.
+5. Now you can browse to [the client](http://localhost:3000), click **New Game**, and start playing.

 ### Tables {#tables}

 We need [several tables](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/mud.config.ts) on-chain.

-- `Configuration`: This table is a singleton, it has no key.
+- `Configuration`: This table is a singleton, it has no key and single record.
 It is used to hold game configuration information:
   - `height`: The height of a minefield
   - `width`: The width of a minefield
   - `numberOfBombs`: The number of bombs in each minefield